Live Chat Now

 To attain this executive position, candidates typically need years of experience in a finance-related role and may require a higher-level degree, such as an MBA, according to the BLS.

-Have you already earned a bachelor’s degree?
+Already earned a bachelor’s degree?
 An MBA with a Specialization in Finance from our Keller Graduate School of Management can help you sharpen practical managerial skills while gaining hands-on experience in topics like mergers and acquisitions, and advanced financial statement analysis.
 This MBA specialization will also teach you to apply analytical tools and technology applications to analyze and solve organizational and stakeholder needs, and prepare you to pursue more senior-level career opportunities.

 Filter Blog Post Category